neerajdhanraj/NeerajDhanraj/viggnette/_posts/2022-09-05-VedicDateTime.md

 layout: post
 title: VedicDateTime - An R Package to Implement Vedic Calendar System
 description: >
-  This post is a demonstrate an R Package for implementing Vedic Calendar System
+  This post is to demonstrate an R Package for implementing Vedic Calendar System
 image:
   path: /images/VedicDateTimeLogo.png
   srcset: